Commissions & Committees

 On planning related matters, the city council is assisted in its decision-making process by a seven-member advisory commission that works on a volunteer basis.
 This advisory body makes recommendations regarding the Comprehensive Plan and amendments to the plan, site plans, subdivisions, conditional use permits, planning, zoning and sign regulations, open space preservation developments, and other planning-related items.
 The planning commission consists of seven city of Lake Elmo residents appointed by the city council for three-year staggered terms.

-The planning commission meets at 7:00 p.m. on the second and fourth Monday at City Hall, 3800 Laverne Avenue North.
+The planning commission meets at 7:00 p.m. on the second and fourth Monday at the Lake Elmo City Center, 3880 Laverne Avenue North.
 Agendas typically are available on the Friday immediately preceding the meeting and are available in the “Agendas and Minutes” section of this website.
 Meetings are open to the public and broadcast live on Channel 16.
 Replays can be viewed on the Thursday and Tuesday (10:00 a.m. and 8:00 p.m.) and Saturday (noon and 8:00 p.m.) immediately following the meeting.
 Meeting times and dates are subject to change due to holidays and scheduling conflicts.
 Please refer to the events calendar on this site for possible schedule changes.

 Planning Commission Application